Logo

 Understanding the Diagram

-• The Danger Zone (Nodes B & C): Most small streamers fail here.
-They are silent and have no overlay text.
-To a new viewer, it looks like a generic gameplay video.
+• Danger Zone (Nodes B & C): Most small streamers fail here.
+They stay silent and have no text overlay.
+To a new viewer, this looks like a generic pre-recorded video.

-• The Anchor (Node E): Even if you are silent (focusing), a text overlay saying "Trying to win with 1HP" gives the viewer a reason to wait.
+• The Anchor (Node E): Even if you are silent (focusing on gameplay), a text overlay (e.g., "Trying to win with 1HP") gives viewers a reason to stay.

 Strategy 1: The "Visual Anchor"

-You cannot talk 100% of the time.
+You cannot speak 100% of the time.
 You need a safety net.
-A Visual Anchor is a permanent text overlay that answers: "What is happening right now?"

 Examples of Bad vs. Good Anchors